StevenLambion/SwiftDux/README.md

     actionA,
     actionB,
     actionC
-  ]
+  ].publisher

-  actions.publisher.send(to: store, receivedCompletion: completed) }
+  return actions.send(to: store, receivedCompletion: completed) }

 /// In a View, dispatch the plan like any other action: